richjdurley/timer-kata/README.md

 ### Developer Rules
 - Must use a strict TDD process
 - Must not use abbreviations
-- Must apply SOLID principles
+- Must apply SOLID principles & appropriate design patterns
 - Must keep all objects small, highly cohesive and isolated
 - Must use dependency inversion where appropriate
 - Should use objects in preference to primitives